1962 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 - 1962 Proof Deep Cameo

 The 1962 Lincoln cent was produced in five distinct categories by the U.S. Mint.
-Regular circulation strikes were minted at both Philadelphia (no mint mark) with 606,045,000 pieces and Denver (D mint mark) with 1,793,148,400 pieces produced.
+Regular circulation strikes came from Philadelphia (no mint mark) with 606,045,000 pieces and Denver (D mint mark) with 1,793,148,400 pieces.
+Philadelphia also produced 3,218,019 special proof coins for collectors.

-Each category offers different collecting opportunities and values, with proof varieties commanding premium prices due to their superior strike quality and limited production numbers intended for the numismatic market.
+These proof coins feature enhanced quality with mirror-like surfaces.
+Some exhibit cameo (CAM) or deep cameo (DCAM) designations based on the contrast between frosted raised devices and the mirror-flat background fields.
+Each category offers different collecting opportunities and values, with proof varieties commanding premium prices due to their superior strike quality and limited production.

 Also Read: Value Of Old Pennies By Year (1959-Present)